Blended Learning at CCJ

 - access to online learning platforms with suggestions of activities to complete

 - weekly workpack with personalised adapted activities based on the in class learning that is still on offer to the rest of the class

 - suggested links to further learning through sources such as The Oak National Academy and BBC Bitesize

 Level 2 offer: whole class or year group having to isolate due to contact with a positive case

 - weekly differentiated work pack sent digitally and available on paper (if collected)

 - weekly class meeting via Microsoft Teams

-- a weekly guide of which activities should be emailed to the teacher when completed (to enable future planning to occur based on need)
+- a guide of which activities should be emailed to the teacher when completed (to enable future planning to occur based on need)

 - where appropriate, some teacher feedback to praise, motivate or develop the child

 - an encouragement to share work with the school so we can celebrate activities that are happening